andrewsunglaekim/intro_to_ruby/readme.md

 Metaphor of PB&J making robot(10m)
 - computer programming allows us to do simple tasks efficiently Bringing us back to ruby basics.
 To learn the building blocks of your first computer programming language.

+## What is Ruby?
+Ruby is a programming language.
+There are many out there but this is your first!
+- Created by Yukihiro "Matz" Matsumoto
+- blended parts of his favorite languages (Perl, Smalltalk, Eiffel, Ada, and Lisp)
+- released publically in 1995
+- writes like english
+- great language to learn for your very first programming language because of its relatively simple syntax

 ### Some Data types(10m)
 - strings